Watch our Video

 Copyright Licensing Agency Licence

 A CLA licence, issued by the Copyright Licensing Agency, allows organisations to legally copy and reuse content from a very wide range of published sources, including books, journals, magazines, and websites.
 This guide explains what the Copyright Licensing Agency is and does, what you need to do, other copyright licences, and a bit about copyright itself, with links to other sources of information at the end.
-WE have a separate guide for the CLA.
+We have a separate guide for the CLA.

 What Is Copyright?